mojaloop/mojaloop-specification/README.md

 - ITU-T Digital Financial Services Focus Group Glossary (ITU-T),
 - Feedback from Technology Service Providers (TSPs) in the PDP work groups (PDP) and
 - Feedback from the L1P IST Reference Implementation team (RI).

 Information is shared in accordance with **Creative Commons Licensing**.

-## Glossary
-This document provides the glossary for the Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as **"the API"**).
-Terms have been compiled from three sources:
-- ITU-T Digital Financial Services Focus Group Glossary (ITU-T),
-- Feedback from Technology Service Providers (TSPs) in the PDP work groups (PDP) and
-- Feedback from the L1P IST Reference Implementation team (RI).
-Information is shared in accordance with **Creative Commons Licensing**.

 ## Logical Data Model